ossec/ossec.github.io/README.md

 These are the files for the official OSSEC Project website.
-They are built automatically from the ossec/ossec-docs repo by Travis when pull requests are made for that repo after the website source files are updated.
+They are built automatically from the ossec/ossec-docs repo by Travis when pull requests are made for that repo after the website source files are updated.  **DO NOT MAKE CHANGES TO FILES IN THIS REPO.**
+If you want to update the website, edit the files in ossec/ossec-docs and let Travis do the rest.

 ## Requirements

-The main website files consist of Sphinx and HTML template files, so you require the Python and sphinx-build to update the website.
+The source website files in ossec/ossec-docs consist of Sphinx and HTML template files, so you require Python and sphinx-build to update the website.
 In most cases you will need to modify the website when a new OSSEC release has been created or a blog entry is added.

 ## Updating the Downloads page